PM Najib says Malaysia will be objective in Kim Jong Nam murder probe

-KUALA LUMPUR (Reuters) - Malaysia has no reason to paint North Korea in a bad light and will be objective in its inquiry into the death of the estranged half-brother of the North's leader Kim Jong Un, Prime Minister Najib Razak said on Monday.
+KUALA LUMPUR, Feb 20 (Reuters) - Malaysia has no reason to paint North Korea in a bad light and will be objective in its inquiry into the death of the estranged half-brother of the North's leader Kim Jong Un, Prime Minister Najib Razak said on Monday.

 "We have no reason why we want to do something to paint North Korea in a bad light, but we will be objective," Najib told reporters in Kuala Lumpur, the Malaysian capital.